Last Updated on 11/08/24 by Rose Palmer

 Public spaces forward to midship:

-Princess Theater lower level – Some of the enrichment lectures were given here along with the evening entertainment.
+Princess Theater lower level – Some of the enrichment lectures were given here along with the evening entertainment and production shows.

-The Library – An intimate space with comfy chairs, windows, board games, books on the shelf to borrow, and daily Sudoku challenges.
+The Library– this was an intimate space with comfy chairs, windows, board games, puzzles, books on the shelf to borrow, and daily Sudoku challenges.

 Future Cruise Planning and Captain’s Circle– desks for these services were located in the library.
-This is where I put down my future cruise deposit for my next Princess cruise
+This was where I put down my future cruise deposit for my next Princess cruise

-Guest Services – Large, well staffed desk where I could get any cruise issues addressed.
+Guest Services – a large, well staffed desk where I could get any cruise issues addressed.
 I found the staff to be quite patient, professional, and genial.

-Pacific Moon Dining Room – Asian details inspire the mood in this dining room which was open for afternoon tea on sea days along with dinner every evening.
+Pacific Moon Dining Room – Asian details inspired the mood in this dining room which was open for afternoon tea on sea days along with dinner every evening.

-Santa Fe Dining Room – Dining room with American Southwest themed décor that was only open for dinner.
+Santa Fe Dining Room – this dining room with American Southwest themed décor was only open for dinner.
+This is also where Reserve class dining was offered to suite guests and guests who booked Reserve class mini suites.

 Aft: